dev-academy-programme/orientation---Archived/pairing/README.md

 ## Successful Pairing

 Successful pairing requires two components:

 **Good Communication**
 Good communication during pairing is mainly through vocalizing your thoughts and thought process.
 - If you don't understand, you should tell your partner.
-- If you want to try something in IRB or NETRepl, tell your pair.
+- If you want to try something in a REPL like Codepen or JSFiddle, tell your pair.
 - If you want to go research something, tell your partner.
 *Tell your partner everything you are thinking and doing!*